-Using this easy-to-follow tutorial, you can learn how to make a little origami butterfly.
-Origami is the art of paper folding, which was popularized by the Japanese.
-The word "origami" means "folding paper."
-Ori is "folding" and kami is "paper" in Japanese.
+Using an easy-to-follow tutorial, you can learn how to make a little origami butterfly.
+It's a traditional origami model that is a good introduction to the art of paper folding popularized by the Japanese.
+The word origami means "folding paper" (ori means "folding," and kami is "paper" in Japanese).

 Get Ready to Make Flaps